 He supports his wife’s hunger strike because he believes it’s one of the only ways the women have to make their voices heard.

 Oliveira told him on Sunday that ICE officials were going to meet this week with those who participated in the hunger strike to determine what their punishment would be, giving them a choice of either a week without food from the commissary or a week without phone calls.

-A Pattern of Cracking Down on Mothers and Their Attorneys
+Cracking Down on Mothers and Attorneys

 Advocacy organizations as well as dozens of pro bono attorneys representing asylum-seeking families held at Karnes have signed an open letter to ICE officials, calling for an end to their interference in legal processes and to the alleged retaliatory measures taken against the women and their attorneys.